etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 predict(model)
 ```

 The hardest (and often most important) part about operationalizing the model is collecting user input.
 We want the user to be able to tell us when we guessed right and when we guessed wrong, and we want to log that new data so that when we re-run the model, we train on the additional data.
 Obviously in a bigger application user input could be handled with forms, automatic data gathering, and other advanced techniques.
-For now, hopefully this is enough to highlight how you might use the model in practice to make predictions on unknown data.
+For now, hopefully this is enough to highlight how you might use a model in practice to make predictions or estimations for unknown data.

 ## Conclusion

 Thanks for joining us for this end-to-end tutorial of a machine learning application in Python.
 We tried to stay true to our workflow so that you can generalize from this tutorial to do your own classification or regression-based applications with your own datasets.

+As for the dataset we used for this tutorial, it's of course important to point out that income distribution in the United States is a complex issue.
+Income inequality is real, and in many historical datasets, factors like race, gender, and background tend to be correlated with income level.
+But we note that correlation is not the same as causation.
+Moreover, the [Census dataset used for this tutorial](https://archive.ics.uci.edu/ml/datasets/Adult) is now twenty years old.
+To learn more about current datasets that concern the important issue of income inequality, we recommend checking out the [MIDAAS Project](https://midaas.commerce.gov/): a new Department of Commerce website that provides a public API and developer toolkit for income data from the Census Bureau.
+For readers who are interested in using this tutorial as a jumping off point to build a robust application that addresses income inequality, MIDAAS is a great resource that can help you integrate the latest government data into your projects.

 Now that you've had a chance to look at our walkthrough, we hope you'll try a few variations on your own and be well on your way to [operationalizing machine learning](http://pycon.districtdatalabs.com/posters/machine-learning/horizontal/ddl-machine-learning-print.png) for data science!
 If you liked this post, we hope you'll check out the [District Data Labs blog](http://blog.districtdatalabs.com/) for more walkthroughs and tutorials on a range of data science topics including:
  - [data products](http://blog.districtdatalabs.com/the-age-of-the-data-product)
  - [data wrangling](http://blog.districtdatalabs.com/simple-csv-data-wrangling-with-python)
  - [machine learning basics](http://blog.districtdatalabs.com/an-introduction-to-machine-learning-with-python)